 - How would you feel to be in the situation that the main character was in?
 Would you make the same decisions?

-Allow another of your class hours to read the responses that match the novel they have read and respond, ask questions, or comment on the topics raised.
-Again, save and sign by initials or number.
+Step 3: Allow another hour of class time for students to read the responses that match the novel they have read.
+Encourage them to respond underneath the original writer's text.
+Students can ask questions or comment on the topics raised.

-Allow the tech conversations to go through all your classes a few times and then announce a deadline for a final entry.
-Print all the entries for each novel and allow students to reread as desired.
+Step 5: Allow the tech conversations to go through all of your classes a few times and then announce a deadline for a final entry.
+Print all the entries for each novel and allow students to reread if desired.

 Supporting All Learners

 Every student can offer an opinion, ask a question, or comment on a portion of the novel, so all learners succeed.